mazhuowen/LeetCode/图的基本概念/#802 Find Eventual Safe States.md

 In a directed graph, we start at some node and every turn, walk along a directed edge of the graph.
 If we reach a node that is terminal (that is, it has no outgoing directed edges), we stop.

-Now, say our starting node is *eventually safe* if and only if we must eventually walk to a terminal node.
-More specifically, there exists a natural number `K` so that for any choice of where to walk, we must have stopped at a terminal node in less than `K` steps.
+Now, say our starting node is **eventually safe** if and only if we must eventually walk to a terminal node.
+More specifically, there exists a natural number $K$ so that for any choice of where to walk, we must have stopped at a terminal node in less than $K$ steps.

 Which nodes are eventually safe?
 Return them as an array in sorted order.

-The directed graph has `N` nodes with labels `0, 1, ..., N - 1`, where `N` is the length of `graph`.
+The directed graph has $N$ nodes with labels $0, 1, \dots, N - 1$, where $N$ is the length of `graph`.
 The graph is given in the following form: `graph[i]` is a list of labels `j` such that `(i, j)` is a directed edge of the graph.